duggy-68/YuHsiangKuo-BSE-Profolio/index.md

 # Second Milestone

-**Don't forget to replace the text below with the embedding for your milestone video.
-Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

-<iframe width="560" height="315" src="https://www.youtube.com/embed/y3VAmNlER5Y" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/CkGeqMq0fFI?si=y9yLU56fsKTDfR8L" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

-For your second milestone, explain what you've worked on since your previous milestone.
-You can highlight:
-- Technical details of what you've accomplished and how they contribute to the final goal
-- What has been surprising about the project so far
-- Previous challenges you faced that you overcame
-- What needs to be completed before your final milestone
+For this milestone, I programmed and inputed the code for the automatic cat laser system.
+I programmed the microcontroller to host its own local Wi-Fi hotspot, allowing any compatible device to connect to its network.
+Once connected, users can go to a dedicated webpage where they can control the laser's movements in real time using the arrow keys.
+The most significant challenge during this milestone was developing and debugging the web interface itself.
+Ensuring smooth communication between the webpage inputs and the hardware took several hours of troubleshooting, but it ultimately provided a highly responsive and reliable control system.

 # First Milestone